 Types of financial aid for electrician training and other electrical trade school programs include government-funded grants, private student loans, and scholarships.

 Student loans will cover the immediate cost of school, but they must be paid back with interest.
 The William D. Ford Federal Direct Loan Program and the Sallie Mae Career Training Smart Option Loan are two loans offered that generally have lower interest rates.

 Vocational scholarships are for students entering a certain area of training.
 There are electrical and skilled trade-specific scholarships available from companies and organizations like the DEED scholarships and grants from the American Public Power Association (APPA).
 Find a link to DEED scholarships and grants in the reference section at the end of this article.

 Merit scholarships are awarded based on certain criteria a student must meet.
-These criteria are sometimes based on excellent grades and/or community work, but there are many types of scholarships out there.
+These criteria are sometimes based on excellent grades and/or community work, but there are many other types of scholarships out there.
 Discuss any opportunities for merit scholarships you may be qualified for and personalized guidance on how to apply.

 Financial Aid Notes